You Aren't Alone: The Class Action Path for Sexual Misconduct

 In the wake of a class action lawsuit brought by the survivors of sexual abuse by Catholic priests in Minneapolis, the Archdiocese in Minneapolis filed for bankruptcy.
 The more than 400 claimants in the suit have demanded $80 million, while the church has countered with $13 million.
 Not unlike most class action cases, this one has been ongoing for several years and the ultimate result will likely be a settlement.

 In August 2017, Ford settled a sexual harassment lawsuit at two of its plants for $10.1 million; it was filed in 2014.
 In 2012, the owner of a Wisconsin McDonald’s franchise agreed to pay $1 million plus damages to 10 female employees.
 For even more recent examples, look no further than the class action filed against Harvey Weinstein in December 2017 and, in the same month, the lawsuit filed against the leaders of the Fundamentalist Church of Latter Day Saints.

-If you are the victim of abuse or harassment, find a reputable and experienced class action attorney to explore your options for seeking justice and preventing others from experiencing such harm in the future.
+If you are the victim of sexual assault, abuse, or harassment, find a reputable and experienced class action attorney to explore your options for seeking justice and preventing others from experiencing such harm in the future.
 For more information on this area of law, see our overviews of sexual harassment and class action and mass torts.